daskyrk/cube-state/README.md

 ### Use in class components

+Two ways:
-you have to wrap class component by functional component. will provide some util function later.
+1. wrap class component by functional component.
+2. if you want to reuse connect logic, please use connectCube.

 ```tsx
 import counterStore from "stores/counter";